Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Quantum Feasibility of the Full Game

 \subsection{Experimental Analysis}

-For the experimental analysis on one core of an AMD EPYC 7702P processor at 1.977 GHz, we employed an automated Skat engine that has been shown to challenge human playing strength~\cite{DBLP:conf/cg/Edelkamp22}.
-The empirical investigation of the average number of options that the three players can choose from in a Suit game yields $\mu_{Suit} \approx 2.844$ cards.
-(For Grand games we got a slightly higher mean branching factor $\mu_{Grand} \approx 2.994$.)
+For the experimental analysis on one core of an AMD EPYC 7702P processor at 1.977 GHz, an automated Skat engine was employed that has been shown to challenge human playing strength~\cite{DBLP:conf/cg/Edelkamp22}.
+The empirical investigation of the average number of options available to the three players in a Suit game yields $\mu_{\rm Suit} \approx 2.844$ cards.
+For Grand games, a slightly higher mean branching factor $\mu_{\rm Grand} \approx 2.994$ was obtained.